Limbertwig

 Origin / History

-Origin supposed North Carolina (Downing, Thomas).
-This well-known southern apple was much cultivated in many parts of the West as a long-keeping winter variety.
-It was a favorite with southern immigrants and found most abundant in regions occupied by them, though it had been carried pretty far to the north (Warder).
-Elliott describes it as a valuable fruit in Southern Ohio, Kentucky, and Indiana.
+Origin is supposed to be North Carolina (Downing, Budd-Hansen).
+Hedrick states the origin is not known, with the earliest notice being that of Kenrick in 1832.
+Much cultivated in the South and West as a long-keeping winter variety; a favorite with southern immigrants and found most abundant in regions occupied by them, though carried pretty far to the north (Warder).
+Elliott notes it as a valuable fruit in Southern Ohio, Kentucky, and Indiana.
+Thomas attributes the variety's name to the tree being "ill shapen, with pendent branches."

-Beach further distinguishes two principal varieties under the Limbertwig name: a small or red Limbertwig and a large or green Limbertwig.
-The small or red Limbertwig was practically unknown among New York fruit growers except in some localities in the southeastern portions of the state; the large or green Limbertwig, so far as Beach knew, was not grown in New York.
-Among earlier writers, Beach identifies Downing and Warder as clearly describing the red Limbertwig, while Thomas and Elliott evidently describe the green Limbertwig.
+Beach distinguishes two principal forms in the literature: a small or red Limbertwig and a large or green Limbertwig.
+The small or red form appears to be practically unknown among New York fruit growers except in some localities in the southeastern portions of the state; the large or green form, so far as Beach knows, is not grown in New York.
+(See Subtypes / Variants below.)

 Tree